ropensci/roweb3/content/blog/2024-04-18-fostering-equity-and-leadership/index.en.md

 This process is central to our desire to select a diverse group of Champions who are deeply committed to our community values.

-> Involving mentors in the selection process significantly enhances the mentor-mentee relationship, as mentors' insights into the selection process ensure a more effective and synergistic pairing.
-This involvement is crucial for identifying which projects resonate most with mentors, thereby facilitating a more informed and meaningful final match.
+> We believe that involving mentors in the selection process significantly enhances the mentor-mentee relationship.
+Mentors' insights into the selection process ensure a more effective and synergistic pairing.
+This involvement is crucial for identifying the projects that resonate most with mentors, thereby facilitating a more informed and meaningful final match.
 {.blockquote .text-right}

 ### Selection criteria: Cultivating a diverse community